 Optional — Add chocolate chips to the batter, if you love scones or pumpkin baked goods with chocolate chips.

 Glaze them (recipe below) if you love the texture and flavor of glaze on a scone.
-And please, try these with whipped cream or cultured cream (for GAPS) and honey, for pleasure’s sake.

 But they’re great all on their own, too.
 Enjoy!

-Pumpkin Scones (Paleo, Gluten-free, GAPS)
+Paleo Pumpkin Scones (Gluten-free, Keto, GAPS)

 Equipment